 Repeating: By default events are set to never repeat, but you have multiple options to create complex schedules.
 If your events occurs on more than one day, click the down arrow to select the option you need.

-- Stream URL: The link where users can tune into the live stream.
+- Stream URL: Entering a URL will trigger a CTA to appear on your event’s page that will send your community to the stream’s external page.
 To activate the registration button for a future stream, use the Registration URL field under Tickets & Registration

 Event Place: The events calendar has location pages already in place.
 All you need to do is connect the location to your event by typing in the name of the building and select it from the list.
 This will automatically feed in details of the location such as location name, address, map, etc. This means that you no longer have to remember or re-enter addresses.

 Room: This can be words, such as Glenn Miller Ballroom or numbers.